 Please remember that you are human, and sometimes things are good, and sometimes things are bad.
 It just happens.
 Everyone succeeds sometimes and everyone fails sometimes.
 It is like the fable of the wise peasant who lived in China who was the proud owner of a white stallion.
 One day the stallion escaped.
 The villagers told him that it was such bad luck that the horse escaped.
-The peasant responded, "Who knows.
-Maybe it's bad, maybe it's good."
+The peasant responded, "Good luck, bad luck---who really knows?"
 The next day the stallion returned with 12 wild horses.
-The villagers came to congratulate the peasant for his good luck, and his response was, "Who knows.
-Maybe it's good, maybe it's bad."
-The fable continues on, though the moral is that good and bad will come your way.
+The villagers came to congratulate the peasant for his good luck, and his response was, "Good luck, bad luck---who really knows?"
+The fable continues whereby the eldest son breaks his leg training a horse, bad luck, though the good luck is that he cannot join the army for that reason, "Good luck, bad luck---who really knows?"
+The moral is that good and bad will come your way.
 Just remember to maintain calm and peace inside yourself whatever happens.